Uses

 • I have both my laptop and monitoring mounted on an ergonomic mounting system that I got from back home.
 The website is in Macedonian, but you’ll get the idea from the photos.

-• The clacking noise comes from my Kinesis Advantage.
-I’ve always wanted one.
-I got it second-hand from a fellow developer for 250 CAD.
-I was having wrist pain I couldnt’t ignore, so I didn’t need to try hard to convince myself that I need one more keyboard.
+• The clacking noise comes from my ZSA Voyager.
+This replaced my Kinesis Advantage, which was my daily driver prior to this one.
+I was having wrist pain I couldn’t ignore, so I didn’t need to try hard to convince myself that I need one more keyboard.
 I also have the Keychron Q1 Version 2.
-It’s a hot swappable mechanical keyboard that’s heavy as a chihuahua (hint: that’s not a lot for a dog, but a lot for a keyboard).
+It’s a hot swappable mechanical keyboard that’s heavy as a chihuahua - that’s not a lot for a dog, but a lot for a keyboard.
 I have it equipped with these Gateron G Pro Browns.
 They say they’re pre lubed.
 I wouldn’t say they have done a good job, but it’s not super bad.
 I don’t see myself lubing switches in near future.

 Audio